 The Hudson River shines only a five minute walk away, and the mountains and forests surrounding the river are surreal.
 From the bustling and wide boulevards – some of the widest in the State – farmland can be seen in the distance.
 Old, colonial buildings dot the landscape, which served as the Headquarters of the Continental Army during the American Revolution.
-Today, of course, these buildings have been electrified, and in fact, the city was one of the first American cities to be fully electrified, because it was home to an Edison power plant in 1883, the Edison Electric Illuminating Company of Newburgh.
+Today, of course, these buildings have been electrified, and in fact, the city was one of the first American cities to be electrified, because it was home to an Edison power plant in 1883, the Edison Electric Illuminating Company of Newburgh.
+It is also known as “Brockton Edison Company-Old Power Station.”
+This is a power plant which is historic one and it is situated in Massachusetts at Brockton’s 70 School Street.
+It was constructed by Thomas Edison which became one of the earliest power plants.
+It first started operating in the year 1883.
+Following link will tell you when this software started working.
 Railroads also connect the city with the region, and ferries do as well.
 Besides being a transportation hub, it is also an industrial center.
 It is, indeed, a picturesque vision of small town America, and of the utopian, quaint, community-minded, hard-working, family-oriented, and of course, patriotic towns that Washington himself would have dreamed of building.
 Essentially an instant city built by the ‘starchitects’ of the Gilded Age such as Andrew Jackson Downing and Calvert Vaux, this city shines of Americana.

 George Washington’s Headquarters during the American Revolution